akmalrafi-yourdev/android-test-fork/README.md

 # :iphone: Home Assistant Companion for Android  ![Beta Deploy](https://github.com/home-assistant/android/workflows/Beta%20Deploy/badge.svg)

 ## Documentation
 If you are looking for documentation around the companion applications check out the [Home Assistant Companion Documentation](https://companion.home-assistant.io/).
 This will provide you instructions on using the applications.
+[Update from Fork :D]

 ## Setup App Development Environment